 Tidy up your WordPress database

-Finally, the only one you need to do through cPanel and phpMyAdmin, but don’t let that make you think it is more difficult.
+Finally, the only one you need to do is through cPanel and phpMyAdmin, but don’t let that make you think it is more difficult.
 This is done through your host server.
-It might be daunting going in to the very back office of your website but it is all there for you and is very simple.
+It might be daunting going into the very back office of your website but it is all there for you and is very simple.
 Once logged into phpMyAdmin, you will see your databases on the left.
 Click the one that resembles your website address.
-You will know you’ve chose the right one as you will have 12 folders all starting with wp… Select all the folders and in the drop down menu click optimize table.
+You will know you’ve chosen the right one as you will have 12 folders all starting with wp… Select all the folders and in the drop-down menu click optimize table.
 Then click go.
 All done.

 The reason for updating your database is very similar to defragmenting your pc.
 It tidies it up, makes accessing certain files quicker and easier and removes unrequired files or duplicates.

 As we always say if Google says you should be doing it, you do it.
 So making sure your website speed is the best it can be is a must for better user experience and your SEO.
 For further tips and strategies visit our blog page.

 Do you have other tips or think we are wrong?
 Let us know in the comments.